-Looking at the whole instruction manual, I think this area has the most number of parts.
+Looking at the complete instruction manual, I think this area has the most parts.
 The front four tires can be turned.
-What’s more, it’s interesting how they work together and change at the same time.
-Since most of the kits that have such a complicated mechanism are fragile and break, I have often fixed them in the middle, so I was surprised that they are strong and move smoothly.
-The remainder will be fine as long as the paint doesn’t get in and the moving parts stick.
+What’s more, it’s interesting how they work together and change simultaneously.
+Since most of the kits with such a complicated mechanism are fragile and break, I have often fixed them in the middle, so I was surprised that they are strong and move smoothly.
+The remainder will be fine if the paint doesn’t get in and the moving parts stick.

 For the time being, all the wheels have been fitted.
-Even now, if I try hard, I can take it off again.
+Even now, I can take it off again if I try hard.
 There was a parting line in the middle of the tire, so I think it would look better if shaved with a file.

 OVM seems to be concentrated at the rear of the vehicle.
 Even so, there are not so many parts.
-Considering that the previous kit made the battleship Musashi by including etched parts, this time the assembly is going very smoothly.
+Considering that the previous kit made the battleship Musashi by including etched parts, the assembly is going very smoothly this time.

+This vehicle.
 The position of the turret is pretty far back.
-This vehicle.
 Rather than just looking at the box picture, if I look at it closely after actually putting it together, it is considerably from the back.
-Thanks to that, there is a small area of the gun barrel, that sticks out of the whole body so so I don’t have to occupy space when decorating.
+Thanks to that, a small area of the gun barrel sticks out of the whole body, so I don’t have to occupy space when decorating.

 Tamiya figures are quite realistic.
 Perhaps this is made more realistic by using 3D scanning.
 They have a Japanese look.
 The assembly is very similar to the WWII US tank crew set that I made in the past.
 Is the fitting of the parts of Tamiya’s recent figure kit like this?
 Maybe it’s comparable to resin figures.

 This kit from Tamiya had a masking seal for painting lights and periscopes.
-It is the type that you cut it by yourself and peel it off and stick it.
+It is the type you cut by yourself, peel it off, and stick it.
 I think it was better than taking my measurements and cutting them.
-There are 10 pieces of periscope masking, so I thought it would be okay to fail, but it was just 10 pieces.
+There are ten pieces of periscope masking, so I thought it would be okay to fail, but it was just ten pieces.
 The quantity is not enough to fail even one.

-This time, I used the JGSDF tank color set from Mr. Color of Cleos.
-These are already sold separately and I got them, too.
-But I forgot to keep them as a set, and they are duplicated.
+I used the JGSDF tank color set from Mr. Color of Cleos.
+These are already sold separately, and I got them, too.
+But I forgot to keep them as a set, duplicated.
 That’s a typical thing for a modeler.

-I was wondering what I should do with the tires when I was painting the fine parts.
+I wondered what to do with the tires when painting the delicate parts.
 Is it okay if I wipe with thinner the area that sticks out with the airbrush?
-But at that time, the whole vehicle body was already painted in flat black.
-In the end, I painted a rubber black color tone with a brush with Vallejo Model Colors.
+In the end, I painted a rubber black tone with a brush with Vallejo Model Colors.
+But at that time, the whole vehicle was painted flat black.

-I doubt if it looks like an actual JGSDF uniform camouflage pattern, but I painted camouflage with a brush for now.
-Vallejo is easy to paint but the camouflage pattern is difficult.
+Vallejo is easy to paint, but the camouflage pattern is complicated.
 Or rather, I don’t have enough patience.
+I doubt it looks like an actual JGSDF uniform camouflage pattern, but I painted it with a brush for now.
 The decals are attached to the vehicle, and the face of the figure is painted with oil color, so it’s better to dry it a little before blowing the matte clear.
-The tan area of the uniform actually looked a little green, so I painted it like that, but it might be an optical illusion.
+The tan area of the uniform looked a little green, so I painted it like that, but it might be an optical illusion.

 The Type-16 mobile combat vehicle, which had been in process since around the end of the year, has been completed.
-I like armored vehicles quite a lot, and I have made some Strikers.
-The big tire gives a strong impression and it seems to move quickly.
+The big tire gives a strong impression and seems to move quickly.
+I like armored vehicles quite a lot and have made some Strikers.

 When I see the video of the actual vehicle, the impact at the time of shooting the main gun is so big.
-I thought that it would aim properly and hit.
+I thought that it would aim adequately and hit.
 The performance is probably high because shooting is done while driving and also shooting sideways while driving.
-Since armored vehicles have weaker defenses than tanks, their first-strike capability may be important in improving their survival chances.
+Since armored vehicles have weaker defenses than tanks, their first-strike capability may be necessary for improving their survival chances.

-There was a stand to put half of the figure, so I put them together without thinking.
 Painting figurines is a bit troublesome, but I tried my best to make them.
-Basically, Tamiya kits often contain figurines, so if it is attached, I think I usually make them.
+There was a stand to put half the figure, so I put them together without thinking.
+Tamiya kits often contain figurines, so if it is attached, I think I usually make them.

-When I see photos of actual vehicles, equipment is painted in the same color as the body color.
+When I see photos of actual vehicles, equipment is painted the same color as the body.
 I changed the color of the metal parts.
-The handle of the tool is painted brown like wood in German vehicles, but this time I left it as the body color.
-It doesn’t look good as a model, but the rear part of the vehicle has accents such as taillights, so it’s okay.
+The handle of the tool is painted brown, like wood in German vehicles, but I left it as the body color this time.
+It doesn’t look good as a model, but the rear part of the vehicle has accents, such as taillights, so it’s okay.

 I am interested in models of tanks, airplanes, ships, military figures, I build them little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in elementary school.